How To Add or Remove Someone From A Mortgage

 If you can’t buy them out

-If your lender has said they can’t help and you haven’t yet spoken with a mortgage broker then this is your next logical step.
-But rather than try and find one with the right level of experience required here – get in touch with us and we’ll arrange that for you through our free broker-matching service.
-If no new lenders can be found who can help, the option then is to keep paying the mortgage until you sell the property, or ultimately you face repossession and a big scar on both of your credit files for years to come.
+If your lender has said they can’t help and you haven’t spoken with a mortgage broker, this is your next logical step.
+Don’t waste time searching for the right expert – our team handles complex cases like this every day.
+Get in touch with us and we’ll explore all your options.
+If no new lenders can be found who can help, the option is to keep paying the mortgage until you sell the property, or ultimately, you face repossession and a big scar on both of your credit files for years to come.

 Mortgage buyouts

-Buying someone out is a lot simpler than it might sound/feel (if you use the right advisor).
-The main considerations are getting the mortgage approved, and the legal agreement.
+Buying someone out is much simpler than it might sound/feel (if you use the right advisor).
+The main considerations are getting the mortgage approved and the legal agreement.

 The legal process

-This would be handled by your conveyancer (solicitor) who just sends you and the person you’re buying out some extra forms to sign when they sort the mortgage.
-It’s nothing to worry about at all and perfectly normal and straightforward when you see them!
+Your conveyancer (solicitor) would handle this, sending you and the person you’re buying some extra forms to sign when they sort the mortgage.
+It’s nothing to worry about at all, and it’s perfectly normal and straightforward when you see them!

 The mortgage process